 In March 2015, 100 marine scientists signed a statement recognising the pristine nature of the Kimberley’s coastal waters and calling for a world-class network of marine sanctuaries to protect them.
 Tourism businesses have also supported increased protection.

 During the public consultations on the most recent marine parks at Roebuck Bay, Horizontal Falls and the North Kimberley, over 50,000 submissions were made calling for greater protection, breaking all previous records.
-The opportunity now exists to complete the Great Kimberley Marine Park – a marine asset for WA that will rival the Great Barrier Reef.

 Progress has been made in protecting the Kimberley, but the job's not finished.
 In March 2017, WA Labor came into government with a promise to continue protecting the Kimberley, and has now begun work on their important new election commitments.